 Vanguard Emerging Markets Government Bond ETF

 Whether it's stocks or bonds, you typically have to take on a little more risk to get a little more yield.
-The Vanguard Emerging Markets Government Bond ETF (VWOB, $43.85) is an example of this kind of how to make this kind of compromise without going overboard.
+The Vanguard Emerging Markets Government Bond ETF (VWOB, $77.50) is an example of how to make this kind of compromise without going overboard.

 SEE ALSO: The Best Online Brokers